tinesmiranda/replai-qa-automation-tests/README.md

 $ cd '/c/Users/Teresa/replai-qa-automation-tests'

 3. Go to repository page - https://github.com/tinesmiranda/replai-qa-automation-tests
 5. Click on "Code", and then copy the link below "Clone" option
-6. Use git clone and chose "master" branch to download the project
+6. Use git clone and chose "master" branch to download the project:

 $ git clone -b master https://github.com/tinesmiranda/replai-qa-automation-tests.git

 Now you can open the project on your IDE.
 Open the folder "replai-qa-automation-tests".
 To install packages, use IDE command line: